Bira/octopus-carnival/_posts/2025-09-17-guns-of-wolfenstein-03.md

 decide to get creative with their jury-rigging.
 It adds its weight to the overall weight of the other weapon and worsens its Bulk by -1.

+In the standard skill system, this uses the Guns (LAW) skill.
+In the alternate one, it's Guns (Long Arm) aided by the Payload Warhead technique.

 #### Hand Grenade Table

 | TL  | Weapon             | Damage       | Weight | Fuse | Bulk |